-- Facilitating a shared vision of a sustainable food system among project partners
+To create a shared vision and consensus-based guiding principles of a sustainable UBC food system

-2. To positively impact the movement towards the sustainability of the larger BC, Canadian, North American and global food systems, by:
+To positively impact the movement towards the sustainability of the larger British Columbia, Canadian and global food systems

 Our current top priorities include: